HackNC/fall2016/jade/markdown/travel.md

 ## Other Options

 HackNC has a limited number of $50 grants available to supplement the cost of bus/train/plane tickets.
 These vouchers will be available on a first come, first serve basis.
-A link to request a trave grant will be included in HackNC acceptance emails.
+A link to request a travel grant will be included in HackNC acceptance emails.

 ## Chartered Buses